CookInternational/CGN-Sydney/README.md

 ---

-## What's Changed in v1.0.0 Alpha?
+## What's Changed in v1.1.0 Alpha?

-v1.0.0 Alpha locks `CookInternational/CGN-Sydney` as the public CGN News subdomain repository for **Australia & Oceania**.
+v1.1.0 Alpha Added CGN mobile iOS icon. locks `CookInternational/CGN-Sydney` as the public CGN News subdomain repository for **Australia & Oceania**.

 This repository is a static bureau-team presentation layer for CGN News.
 It supports regional identity, reporter attribution, and navigation back to the main CGN News network without becoming a bureau article CMS.